permasigner/permasigner/docs/usage/run-on-macos.md

 * Open Terminal from the Utilities folder or spotlight.
     * If you use a third-party terminal, it'll most likely work too.
-* Clone this repository with `git clone https://github.com/permasigner/permasigner && cd permasigner`
-    * If this fails, install git with Xcode dev tools on macOS.
+* Install permasigner with `pip install -U git+https://github.com/permasigner/permasigner`
 * Install dpkg using [brew](https://brew.sh) with `brew install dpkg`

 {% hint style="info" %}